-The major work done in hierarchical radiosity is the interactions between pair of patches that are visible to each other.
+The major work done in hierarchical radiosity is calculating the interactions between pair of patches that are visible to each other.
 Therefore, interactions are the major units of computation to be distributed to processors.
 To calculate one interaction, a processor needs the current radiosity values and geometric information of the two patches involved in the interaction.
 A mapping of interactions to processors such that reduced communication and balanced work among processors, hence, is significant for performance.
 One way to map interactions to processors can be done by assigning patches to processors and associating interactions with the patches.
 The parallel algorithm presented here distributes patches to processors and each processor is responsible for handling interactions of its own patches (owner computes rule).
 If both patches of an interaction is on the same processor, the interaction can be calculated without any communication.
 Otherwise, the remote patch information need to be communicated.
 Since the interaction pattern is quite irregular, whatever the mapping is, there will always be many across-processor interactions.
 If we let each interaction object to gather the data it needs, then there will be many messages communicated and possibly multiple messages for the same patch involved in more than one interaction.
-In order to reduce number of messages and simplify the design of interaction calculations, we represent a remote patch with a special type of patch, called proxy patch [17].
-We utilize collective communication operations of MPI [4] to gather and scatter patches.
+In order to reduce number of messages and simplify the design of interaction calculations, we represent a remote patch with a special type of patch, called proxy patch [21].
+We utilize collective communication operations of MPI [5] to gather and scatter patches.
 The use of proxy patches and collective communication operations decreases the communication overhead.
+More importantly, the use of proxy patches allows the push-pull phase to be parallelized, since every processor performs the push-pull operation for only its local patches.

 3.1.
-Representing The Patches
+Representation of the patches

-Unlike other earlier parallel algorithms such as [7], the scene data is not partitioned, instead every processor contains the information of the whole scene with all patches.
+Unlike other earlier parallel algorithms such as [10], the scene data is not partitioned, instead every processor contains the information of the whole scene with all patches.
 The amount of memory used for keeping the patches is negligible compared with the amount required for holding the interactions.
 During the evaluations of interactions, a patch might be divided into smaller patches.
 This patch could be a local patch or a proxy patch.
 The newly created patches need to be given a handle that is consistent across processors (another processor might divide its proxy corresponding to the same patch).
 To globally identify the patches, each patch is given a global patch ID.
 Global patch IDs consist of two parts: root patch ID, and hierarchical information.
 The root patch IDs are assigned in a straight-forward manner, during the distribution of the initial geometry.
 However, the hierarchical information part is not so simple, since it requires an encoding scheme that describes the position of a patch in the hierarchy quad-tree.
 We have adopted a scheme where the hierarchical information part of an ID (hierarchy ID) consists of a sequence of two-bit groups.
 Each two-bit group is interpreted as a child number, from zero to three.
-The left-most bit with the value of one indicates the start of the hierarchy ID (An illustration of a 32bit hierarchy ID is given in Figure 1).
+The left-most bit with the value of one indicates the start of the hierarchy ID (An illustration of a 32-bit hierarchy ID is given in Figure 1).
 When read from left to right, a hierarchy ID for a patch effectively describes the path that must be followed starting from the root patch to find that patch.
 With this scheme, some of the ID space remains unusable.
 However, the scheme is easier to implement than most other schemes, and its simplicity results in higher performance.